How to Make Cranberry Relish - Lincoln Culinary Institute

 In a food processor, combine the orange, apple and lemon and pulse until finely chopped.
 Add the cranberries and pulse until the berries are coarsely chopped.
 Transfer to a bowl and stir in the sugar and walnuts.

 Serve alongside your roast turkey this Thanksgiving for a meal that will leave your guests impressed!
-If you love great food and want to build the skills it takes to become a culinary professional – where you’re paid to craft memorable meals and experiment with exciting flavors – check out program offerings from Lincoln Culinary Institute in Shelton, CT!
+If you love great food and want to build the skills it takes to become a culinary professional – where you’re paid to craft memorable meals and experiment with exciting flavors – check out program offerings from Lincoln Culinary Institute.
 Happy Thanksgiving!